Diagnosis & Treatment of Internal Conditions

 Like people, dogs and cats can suffer from heart diseases and disorders.
 With the technology in our in-house vet lab, our vets can examine your pet for signs of heart conditions so that you have results quickly.
 Fast results mean starting treatment sooner.

-If your vet is unable to diagnose or treat your dog or cat's heart condition as part of our internal medicine checks we will be sure to forward you to a Board Certified Internal Medicine Vet near Concord or the surrounding area closest to you, and we will work with your specialist to ensure that your pet receives the very best care.
+If your vet is unable to diagnose or treat your dog or cat's heart condition as part of our general medicine checks we will be sure to forward you to a Board Certified Vet near Concord or the surrounding area closest to you, and we will work with your specialist to ensure that your pet receives the very best care.

 - Immunology (immune system disorders)